The Best Audiobooks for Your Next Family Road Trip

 Road Trip Book #8: The Fudge series

 Beloved author Judy Blume reads aloud her own hilarious books about the beleaguered Peter Hatcher and his kooky little brother Fudge.
 The best one is the third, Fudge-a-Mania, which takes place in Maine, where Fudge moisturizes his baseball glove with Mom’s Oil of Olay and plans to marry Peter’s sworn enemy Sheila Tubman (ew).
 But start with the first, Tales of a Fourth-Grade Nothing, and you won’t be disappointed.
 The beauty of these books is that although they’re simple enough for kindergartners to understand, they’re so funny and realistic, older listeners can’t help getting engaged.
 The first book in The Fudge series was published in 1972 and has been a long-time favorite.
 Here are some places you can read free books online.

 Road Trip Book #10: Treasure Island

 You may have to stop to explain some old-fashioned words here and there, but Robert Louis Stevenson’s classic seafaring yarn about a boy who finds a map to buried treasure and sails on the expedition to find is an enthralling roller coaster ride complete with pirates, parrots, one-legged men, and plot twists.
 Reader Alfred Molina has a rich, resonant, versatile voice that perfectly evokes Long John Silver, Billy Bones, the Black Dog, and the rest of the crew.
-Check out the best books to read as children—and adults.
+Need more audiobook options?
+Here are some free audiobooks on Spotify you must check out.

 Road Trip Book #11: Inkheart